beginning of content

 Key facts

-• Becoming a parent for the first time is both exciting and stressful.
+• Becoming a parent for the first time is both an exciting and stressful experience.

 • Work with your partner to prepare for the changes in your life.

-• If your partner is tired, has morning sickness, or is uncomfortable, you can help support them.
+• If your partner feels tired, has morning sickness, or is uncomfortable, you can support them by offering help and listening.

-• Try to plan some time off work so that you can be there for the birth.
+• Plan to take some time off work so you can be there for the birth and support your family.

-• If you find it hard to cope, talk openly to your friends and family to get tips for how to look after yourself too.
+• If you find it hard to cope, reach out to your partner, friends or family for advice and emotional support to care for yourself too.

-For some partners, finding out you’re going to be a parent can be a wonderful experience — but for others it’s an emotional and confusing time.
+For some partners, finding out you are going to become a parent can be a wonderful experience.
+For others, it can be an emotional and confusing time.
 You may feel scared.
 This is normal.

-Some people may decide not to announce their pregnancy until the end of the first trimester however it's completely your choice.
-You and your partner can use the time to get used to the idea of being parents and think about how you will manage the changes a new baby will bring.
+Some people may decide not to announce their pregnancy until the end of the first trimester.
+It is completely your choice.
+You and your partner can use the time to get used to the idea of being parents.
+Think about how you will manage the changes a new baby will bring.

 Your partner may have mood swings during pregnancy.
 Try not to take this personally.